mshudx/skypeforbusiness-web-demo/README.md

 2. Select **Browse with**
 3. Click on **Add**
 4. Add **Internet Explorer** from `C:\Program Files\Internet Explorer\iexplore.exe`
-5. Then add `--incognito` as command line switch and name the browser something like "Internet Explorer - Private."
+5. Then add `-private` as command line switch and name the browser something like "Internet Explorer - Private."